lgorissen/k4d/lab 16/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 16$
 ```

 This does not seem too fancy, but it is a very nice and powerfull concept: you can now access the `terra10.io` host from all pods by using the Kubernetes FQDN ` terra10-service.default.service.cluster.local`.
-So this mechanism centralizes the connection from your pods to a service in the external world in one single point!
+So this mechanism centralizes the connection from your Pods to a service in the external world in one single point!

-Time to verify if the Kubernetes FQDN works (we still have some pods running from lab 4):
+Time to verify if the Kubernetes FQDN works (we still have some Pods running from previous labs):

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 16$ kubectl get pod